Mainers ride in style to Patriots playoff game

-(NEWS CENTER) -- As the New England Patriots make their 'Drive for Five' Super Bowl championships, Mainers are heading to Foxboro to be part of the action.
+INTERSTATE 95, Maine (NEWS CENTER) — As the New England Patriots make their "Drive for Five" Super Bowl championships, Mainers are heading to Foxboro to be part of the action.

-While most drive, some leave that to somebody else and take another form of transportation -- a limousine.
+While most drive, some leave that duty up to somebody else and take another form of transportation: a party bus.

 Marshall sends three different limousines and party buses to Gillette Stadium on game day, where everyone meets in the parking lot for a giant tailgate.